rowatt/sitepush/readme.txt

 == Changelog ==

 = 0.4.1 (2012-11-13) =
-* bugfixes relating to URL replacement when pushing multisite installs
+* Bugfixes relating to URL replacement when pushing multisite installs.
-* improvements to URL replacement, SitePush now replaces URLs in widgets, nav_menus and any URL passed through clean_url()
+* Improvements to URL replacement, SitePush now replaces URLs in widgets, nav_menus and any URL passed through clean_url().

 = 0.4 (2012-09-06) =
 * SitePush no longer depends on rsync to push files.
 If you don't have rsync on your server, SitePush will copy files using PHP.